Roberfazua/JAMA_API_Scripts/export_tickets_by_tag/readme.md

 # Export_tickets_by_tag

 <h2>IMPUTS</h2>

 - TAG -> Jama is case sensitive, but with some error handling the script handle it
-- TAG-FILE -> If you already have a tag list you want to compare and search
+- TAGSFILE -> If you already have a tag json list you want to compare and search

 <h2>This scripts export:</h2>

 - Project list (json)
 - Tags in project "Porche ebike" (id_project = 55) (json)
 - Tickets related with this IMPUT tag (json and csv)

 <h2>HOW TO</h2>

 1. Update the env.py with your own credentials
 2. Create venv for use with your virtual enviroment
 3. install requirements.txt